-We also design and bring to market our own styles, which we refer to as Exclusive Brands, in order to target specific client needs that are unmet by what our merchandising team can source in the market.
-We use data science to identify and develop the new products for our Exclusive Brands.
-We then pair our data with the expertise of our design teams to bring these new products to market.
+We bring to market our own styles, which we refer to as Owned Private Label Brands, in order to target specific client needs that are unmet by what our merchandising team can source in the market.
+We use data science to identify and develop the new products for our Owned Private Label Brands.
+We then pair our data with the expertise of our merchandise vendors to bring these new products to market.
 We expect our product development efforts will yield better products for our clients as we acquire more data and feedback.

-Exclusive Brands are a meaningful part of our business and we expect them to be a permanent part of our portfolio.
-However, we do not have specific targets for the merchandise mix provided by our brand partners and our Exclusive Brands, and expect it will fluctuate over time.
+Owned Private Label Brands are a meaningful part of our business and we expect them to be a permanent part of our portfolio.
+However, we do not have specific targets for the merchandise mix provided by our brand partners and our Owned Private Label Brands, and expect it will fluctuate over time.
 We will continue to develop products when we identify opportunities or gaps in the market.